-We have audited the financial statements of the New Zealand Branch of AMP Life Limited (the "Company") and its subsidiaries (together "the Group") on pages 2 to 60, which comprise the consolidated statement of financial position of the Group as at 31 December 2017, and the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended of the Group, and the notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of the New Zealand Branch of AMP Life Limited ("the company") and its subsidiaries (together "the group") on pages 2 to 61, which comprise the consolidated statement of financial position of the group as at 31 December 2018, and the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended of the group, and the notes to the consolidated financial statements including a summary of significant accounting policies.

-In our opinion, the consolidated financial statements on pages 2 to 60 present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2017 and its consolidated financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the consolidated financial statements on pages 2 to 61 present fairly, in all material respects, the consolidated financial position of the group as at 31 December 2018 and its consolidated financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.

-This report is made solely to the Company's shareholder.
-Our audit has been undertaken so that we might state to the Company's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholder, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the company's shareholder.
+Our audit has been undertaken so that we might state to the company's shareholder those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's shareholder, for our audit work, for this report, or for the opinions we have formed.